-I’ve been so sick this whole last week, which is extremely unfair and puzzling, because I take supplements and am therefore supposed to be invincible.
+I’ve been so sick this whole last week, which is extremely unfair and puzzling because I take supplements and am therefore supposed to be invincible.
 Day one it was cold, day two was flu, day three there was a matinee performance of flu followed by an evening engagement of cold, and so on.
-I do respect an indecisive bug though: in this economy even our viruses have to be cutely relatable.
+I do respect an indecisive bug though: in this economy, even our viruses have to be cutely relatable.

-On Sunday I started to cautiously feel better and so made myself these fried carrot noodles, which are a variation on something I’ve made a zillion times for myself and my friend Charlotte, hence why I’ve given them the also-cute alternative title of “friend carrot noodles” which you are entirely within your rights to ignore completely.
+On Sunday I started to cautiously feel better and so made myself these fried carrot noodles, which are a variation on something I’ve made a zillion times for myself and my dear friend Charlotte, hence why I’ve given them the also-cute alternative title of “friend carrot noodles” which you are entirely within your rights to ignore completely.
 I just like putting these little easter eggs in my blog sometimes (an easter egg is a term for a very subtle unexplained reference or joke that only a few people will notice, for example, me yelling “hey Charlotte remember those noodles I made you!”)
 (Just to be clear, that was a joke and would be a terrible example of an easter egg.)
-(Not to be confused with, since we’re talking about tropes now, a Noodle Incident, which is an event from the past referred to obliquely and often repeatedly but never elaborated, so the audience can only but guess at the scale of its magnitude.
+(Not to be confused with, since we’re talking about tropes now, a Noodle Incident, which is an event from the past referred to obliquely and repeatedly but never elaborated upon, so the audience can only but guess at the scale of its magnitude.
 This is an incidence of noodles, but not a Noodle Incident.
 I know, I’m also glad we cleared that up.)

 Fried Carrot Noodles, or, Friend Carrot Noodles

 A recipe by myself